House of the Tiles: Destruction

 Carbon-14 dating indicates that the House of the Tiles was finally destroyed by fire in the 22nd century BC.
 Not long after the destruction, the place was cleared in such a way as to leave a low tumulus over the site.
 The destruction of both the building and the building site was first attributed by John Langdon Caskey to an invasion of Greeks and/or Indo-Europeans during the Early Helladic III period.
-The elaborate structure of the tumulus built by the Early Helladic III people over the ruins of the House of the Tiles indicates a "showing of respect for their predecessors that one would not expect of invaders of a different culture."
+John Coleman, however, argued in 2000 that the elaborate structure of the tumulus built during the Early Helladic III period over the ruins of the House of the Tiles indicates a "showing of respect for their predecessors that one would not expect of invaders of a different culture."